fabric8io/fabric8/docs/quickstarts/index.md

 or run as an archetype.

-First time users of fabric8 may enjoy a [walk through](walkthrough.md) a simple quickstart to show you in detailed steps how to work with the quickstarts.
+First time users of fabric8 may enjoy a [walk through](walkthrough.md) a simple quickstart to show you step by step how to work with the quickstarts.
 A [video of the walkthrough](https://vimeo.com/142658441) is also available.

 The following quickstarts are available: